Updated Jan. 8, 2019 –

 Under-reported support for Trump policies

-Meantime, there has been very little coverage of the support for the new economic plans, including a prediction by respected JPMorgan Chase & Co.
+Meantime, there has been very little coverage of the support for the new economic plans, including a prediction by respected moderate Democrat and JPMorgan Chase & Co.
 CEO Jamie Dimon:

 Addressing investors in New York on Tuesday, Dimon predicted banks will lend more to small businesses, and that employers will raise wages and lure millions of people back into the job market, if the government eases rules and cuts corporate taxes.
 The nation’s biggest lenders are strong and poised to expand operations into more countries, he said.